 Our portfolio investments are, and we expect will continue to be, in the form of securities that are not publicly traded.
 The fair value of securities and other investments that are not publicly traded may not be readily determinable.
 Our Board of Directors has ultimate responsibility for reviewing and approving, in good faith, the fair value of our investments, based on the Policy.
 Our Board of Directors reviews valuation recommendations that are provided by the Valuation Team.
 In valuing our investment portfolio, several techniques are used, including, a total enterprise value approach, a yield analysis, market quotes, and independent third party assessments.
-Currently, Standard & Poor's Securities Evaluation, Inc. provides estimates of fair value on our proprietary debt investments and we use another independent valuation firm to provide valuation inputs for our significant equity investments, including earnings multiple ranges, as well as other information.
-In addition to these techniques, other factors are considered when determining fair value of our investments, including but limited to: the nature and realizable value of the collateral, including external parties' guaranties; any relevant offers or letters of intent to acquire the portfolio company; and the markets in which the portfolio company operates.
+Currently, Standard & Poor's Securities Evaluation, Inc. provides estimates of fair value on our proprietary debt investments and we use another independent valuation firm to provide valuation inputs for our significant equity investments, including but limited to: the nature and realizable value of the collateral, including external parties' guaranties; any relevant offers or letters of intent to acquire the portfolio company; and the markets in which the portfolio company operates.
 If applicable, new and follow-on proprietary debt and equity investments made during the current three month reporting period ended September 30, 2015 are generally valued at original cost basis.
-For additional information on our valuation policies, procedures and processes, refer to Note 2-Summary of Significant Accounting Policies in the notes to our accompanying Consolidated Financial Statements included elsewhere in this report.
+For additional information on our valuation policies, procedures and processes, refer to Note 2-Summary of Significant Accounting Policies in the notes to our accompanying Consolidated Financial Statements included elsewhere in this prospectus.